spapanik/yashiro/docs/usage.md

 # Usage

-`yashiro`, once installed offers a single command, `yashiro`, that parses the templated based on a JSON file. `yashiro` follows the GNU recommendations for command line interfaces, and offers:
+`yashiro`, once installed offers a single command, `yashiro`, that parses the templated based on a mappings file. `yashiro` follows the GNU recommendations for command line interfaces, and offers:

 -   `-h` or `--help` to print help, and